Preparing for Your Newborn Session

 For petite newborn sessions, I aim for the following poses: 1 family, 1 parent, 1 with siblings, and 2-3 on the bean bag.

-What is the difference between a "bean bag pose" versus a "prop pose"?
+What is the difference between a "bean bag pose" and a "prop pose"?

 |Bean Bag Poses